Inji (singer)

-İnci Gürün (born January 2, 2001), better known by her stage name INJI (stylized in all caps), is a Turkish singer-songwriter currently based in Philadelphia.
+İnci Gürün (born January 2, 2001), better known by her stage name INJI (stylized in all caps), is a Turkish rapper and singer currently based in Philadelphia.
 She rose to prominence with her singles "Gaslight" and "Madeline", both of which went viral on TikTok in 2022.
 Her debut EP LFG was released on July 21, 2023.

 Early life

-Inci was born on January 2, 2001, in Istanbul, Turkey.
-Her paternal grandfather, Orhan, founded the tugboat shipyard Sanmar Denizcilik, which is currently chaired by Inci's father, Ali.
-Both men are guitarists, with Orhan working alongside Seyyal Taner.
-Having loved music from a very young age she enrolled in the Istanbul University State Conservatory in 2008 and studied music theory and classical piano.
-Throughout the next ten years she would compete in several piano competitions across Europe, and after moving to London to attend high school, she started singing in jazz groups and choirs.
+Gürün was born on January 2, 2001, in Istanbul, Türkiye.
+Her paternal grandfather, Orhan, founded the tugboat shipyard Sanmar Denizcilik, which is currently chaired by her father, Ali.
+Both men are guitarists, with Orhan working alongside singer and actress Seyyal Taner.
+Having loved music from a very young age, she enrolled in the Istanbul University State Conservatory at age 7 and studied music theory and classical piano.
+Throughout the next ten years, she would compete in several piano competitions across Europe, and, after moving to London to attend high school, she started singing in jazz groups and choirs.
 This continued into her time at the Wharton School of the University of Pennsylvania, where she formed a jazz group and performed on the campus.